September 9

 In times past in China, people used to say odd numbers were yang (lucky) numbers, and 9 is the extreme of the yang numbers, so it is called “Choyo (Double Yang)”.

-However, Chinese people also used to think that good luck often brings bad luck with it, so they had a seasonal festival for eliminating evil and invoking long life.
+However, Chinese people also used to think that good luck often brings bad luck, so they had a seasonal festival to eliminate evil and invoke long life.

 Chrysanthemums are a symbol of long life, so people drank sake with floating chrysanthemum petals in it on this day.